13 fresh chicken distributors fined record S$26.9m for price fixing, market sharing

 SINGAPORE: Thirteen fresh chicken distributors that engaged in price fixing and market sharing have been fined a total of S$26.9 million – the highest financial penalty meted out by the Competition and Consumer Commission of Singapore (CCCS) for a single case.

-For nearly seven years, the suppliers had discussed and coordinated the amount and timing of price increases ranging from 10 cents to 30 cents per kg on at least seven occasions.
+For nearly seven years, the suppliers had discussed and coordinated the amount and timing of price increases ranging from S$0.10 to S$0.30 per kg on at least seven occasions.
 They also agreed not to compete for each other’s customers, said the CCCS on Wednesday (Sep 12).

-Supplying more than 90 per cent of fresh chicken products in Singapore, the 13 companies have a total turnover of about S$500 million annually.
+Supplying more than 90 per cent of fresh chicken products in Singapore, the 13 companies have a total turnover of about S$500 million a year.

 CCCS said the “seriousness and long duration” of the cartel conduct, alongside other factors such as the distributors’ high market share and the large size of the industry, contributed to the heavy fines.